Fistulagram / Angioplasty

 How is it done?

-You will have dye injected through a needle access of your fistula.
-Then a series of x-rays will be taken
+- You will have dye injected through a needle access of your fistula and then a series of X-rays will be taken

 How long you will be at the hospital depends on how difficult it is to find the blockages and insert the catheter.
 The procedure takes 45 to 90 minutes and then at least 30 minutes of recovery time at the hospital.

 There will be a blood pressure cuff to monitor your blood pressure.
 You will be attached to an EKG machine so that your heart can be monitored.
 There will also be an X-ray machine that can be moved around.
 Various catheters and guide wires will be used to perform your procedure to provide visual guidance for the doctor.

 You may feel some stinging when the local anesthetic is applied.
 You may feel a painful pinching sensation when the balloon is inflated.

 Having a fistulagram can help prevent problems with your dialysis and contribute to improved treatment.
 It can extend the life of a fistula.